 This is a pretty typical shoujo romance with an excellent protagonist and a rushed story.
 With a bit more time spent on character development and plot, this could have been really good.
 As it is, unless you are an avid consumer of the genre, there are plenty better manga out there.

 Story (5): The worst part of this manga.
 The story is very typical: circumstances force a cute girl together with a stand-offish (but good looking) guy; she falls for him, but other circumstances arise to get in the way of their happy ending.
-It's not a bad story, but it's been done better.
+It's not a bad story, but it's

 For instance, at one point the main character needs to cook something, but realizes she can't cook and remembers that the guy does all the cooking for the household.
 But none of this was setup or foreshadowed in previous chapters.
 It was never even mentioned before who cooked or who could or couldn't prepare a meal.
 But the plot in that chapter needed her to be a bad cook, so suddenly she was a bad cook.